-5. Click Save, and the Excel file will be created and opened in the corresponding application.
+4. Click Save, and the Excel file will be created and opened in the corresponding application.

-Export PDF to XPS files
+Export PDFs to XPS files

-- 1. Click File > Export, or navigate to the Convert tab. - 2.
+Click File > Export, or navigate to the Convert tab.
 Choose To MS Office > (To) XPS.

-(Tip: You can also export it through File > Save As.) - 3.
+- 1) You can also export PDFs through File > Save As. - 2) If you select a format in File > Export, the cog icon appears when you put the cursor over a format, allowing you to specify the export settings (i.e., the settings in Step 3). - 2.
 In the pop-up dialog box, specify the file name and location for the output file.
-Select View Result to open the output file after the conversion process is completed. - 4.
+Select View Result to open the output file after the conversion process is completed. - 3.
 (Optional) You can select more options from "Settings" in the Save As dialog box before saving the file.
 In the Save As XPS Settings dialog box, select options as needed.